alexislebis/CAPTEN/SEED/README.md

 # SEED

-The SEmantic dEscriptor & Designer is a web-based creator for independent analysis processes, using semantic and ontological aspects.
+The SEmantic dEscriptor & Designer is a web-based creator for independent analysis processes (IAP), using semantic and ontological aspects.

 SEED belongs to the CAPTEN ecosystem, referenced under the CAPTEN-SEED appellation.